 New members of the brigade need to undergo some RFS training before attending incidents.
 The Bush Firefighter course usually takes four days to complete and this is usually scheduled on weekends but may include some weeknights.

-The brigade usually meets for training on the first and third Sundays of each month, from 9am to midday, or as otherwise arranged.
+The brigade usually meets for training on the second and fourth Sundays of each month, from 9am to midday, or as otherwise arranged.

 The brigade usually holds a monthly meeting on the third Monday of each month, at 7pm.